sethgoldin/s3-xxHash-transfer/README.md

   - The command output format set to [text](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html#text-output)

 ## Compatible platforms
-Release 0.0.2 has tested on Linux and macOS endpoints, specifically on:
+Release 0.0.3 has tested on Linux and macOS endpoints, specifically on:
 - Fedora 31
 - CentOS 7.7
 - macOS Catalina 10.15.3
+- Windows 10 1909

 There aren't too many dependencies, so these scripts seem like they should work flawlessly on other major Linux distributions as well, though no other distributions have been tested.